White Sands National Park

 Playing and More in White Sands National Park

 Today we are playing at White Sands National Park in New Mexico.
 It is the 3rd national park on our road trip and last one on the way back.
 To read about how we got here, see: Our Road Trip from Florida to Arizona and Back.
-Today is sunny and we are looking forward to spend a few hours here until sunset at White Sands National Park.
+Today is sunny and we are looking forward to spending a few hours here until sunset at White Sands National Park.

 Planning